phosphene/monograph-review/README.md

 ## Tradition

 This review stands in a tradition of observational naturalism.
-Charles Darwin — an institution of public science — is its first exemplar: his final book, *The Formation of Vegetable Mould, Through the Action of Worms* (1881), models patient inference from observable behavior — what the animals do, from observable inputs and outputs, without an extra causal ingredient.
+Charles Darwin is an exemplar: his final book, *The Formation of Vegetable Mould, Through the Action of Worms* (1881), models patient inference from observable behavior — what the animals do, from observable inputs and outputs.
 J.O.
-Wisdom opens his study of scientific inference, *Foundations of Inference in Natural Science* (1952), with Darwin for exactly this reason: the earthworms are the paradigm of drawing no more from an observation than it licenses.
-This review's own genealogy descends from that tradition — observation first, inference austere, the claim tested against what the animals do.
-The systems of study below begin with Darwin's own organism.
+Wisdom opens his study of scientific inference, *Foundations of Inference in Natural Science* (1952), with Darwin for exactly this reason: the earthworm study is a model of drawing no more from an observation than it licenses.
+Our genealogy descends from that tradition — observation first, austerity of inference, all claims tested against data.
+The systems of study below fittingly begin with Darwin's worms.

 ## The systems of study

 The empirical work behind the review spans a deliberately wide sample of animal life, from the invertebrate to the vertebrate, from the sessile to the highly mobile:

-- **Earthworms** (*Lumbricus terrestris*) — Darwin's own study organism; the model of austere inference from observable behavior.
+- **Earthworms** (*Lumbricus terrestris*) — Darwin's own study organism; a model of inference from observable behaviors.
 - **Nematodes, fruit flies, and other laboratory invertebrates** — short-generation systems in which recovery dynamics can be observed across the whole life course.
 - **Zebrafish** (*Danio rerio*) — a vertebrate model with a resolved developmental sequence and